laytya/MinimapButtonBag-vanilla/README.md

 #Basic install instructions
   - Extract the archive
-  - Rename the "!Questie" folder into your "<WOW FOLDER>/Interface/Addons/" directory
+  - Rename the "MinimapButtonBag-vanilla-master" folder to "MBB" and copy into your "<WOW FOLDER>/Interface/Addons/" directory
-    * NOTE * It should be beside several folders that start with "Blizzard_"
-  - Log into the game and verify Questie is loaded by going into the addon menu (Bottom left of the screen)
-    * NOTE * It is recommended that you increase the addon memory limit (top right of the window) The default value for vanilla is very low and may cause problems if you use questie with other addons